We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 A person can also consult a nutritionist for help creating a specific plan suitable for them.

-People should speak with a doctor for effective ways to manage a flare-up.
+People should speak with a doctor for effective ways to manage their specific symptoms and nutritional needs during a flare-up.

 There are many recipe books available that make knowing what foods to eat and how to prepare them much easier.

-Finally, there are recipe books specifically for UC.
+Finally, there are online recipe finders specifically for UC.

-A person should work with a nutritionist to determine which foods to consume and avoid to manage their condition effectively.
+A person should work with their doctor and a registered dietitian to determine which foods to consume and avoid to manage their condition effectively.